shadanan/friendlytl/Cipherly/Hexly and Code Page 437.md

 tap(Key.enter, modifiers=[Key.shift])
 ```

 So, in the previous section, we ended up creating two files.
 Let's open the file we created in the Windows box which we called `WinBox/altchars.txt`.
-We know this this file was encoded as UTF-8, so Python can directly decode it.
+We know that this file was encoded as UTF-8, so Python can directly decode it.
 We can read this file in text mode which is indicated by this `r` here.

 ```python codeanim
 write('winbox_data')